samucodesh/intro/docs/intro-to-oss/glossary.md

 ## OSS Projects

 OSS stands for "Open Source Software" projects.
-These are software projects where the source code is made available to the public, allowing anyone to view, use and modify the software.
+These are software projects where the source code is made available to the public, allowing anyone to view, use, and modify the software.

 ## Pull Request